New to this very large site?

 Please read these Navigate notes!

-First use the navigation bar above.
-Consider it a Contents.
+Use the navigation bar above.
+Consider

-that don't need a menu.)
+for volumes that don't need a menu.)
 The menus are sorted chronologically

 according to appearance here except for Volume 1 & 3 which

 is according the author's name.
 The menu will remain for browsing

 If you know what you are looking

 for, use the site search engine at the bottom of most pages.

 links, images or stars to go to story.

 or join Kilroy on Facebook - click the Facebook image